SURAJSHARMA-ind/SURAJSHARMA-ind/README.md

 # 💫 About Me
 👋 Hey!
-I'm Suraj Sharma, a 3rd-year CSE student passionate about learning full-stack development! 🚀
+I'm Suraj Sharma, a 4th year CSE student passionate about learning full-stack development! 🚀

 👨‍💻 I'm diving into tech, learning how to create websites and apps that people love to use.
 From how they look to how they work, I'm exploring it all!